Papperi/Ultimate_FF_IX_Rope_Jumper/README.md

 ---

+# How the Script Works

+The script is designed to automate the jump rope minigame in **Final Fantasy IX**.
+It visually detects the timing for each jump and simulates a key press to perform the jump automatically.
+The script works by capturing specific parts of the game window and analyzing the color data to determine the right moment to jump.
+It also includes a fallback system that uses timing if the visual detection fails.

+# External Libraries Used

+1. **Pillow**: A Python Imaging Library that handles the processing and analysis of the screenshots taken from the game window.
+It is used to convert the captured image into a format that allows the script to analyze pixel color values.
+   - Install with: `pip install Pillow`

+2. **mss**: A lightweight library for capturing screenshots efficiently.
+The script uses this library to grab portions of the screen where the game displays the visual cue for jumping.
+   - Install with: `pip install mss`

+These two libraries are essential for the script's visual detection and automation process.
+The rest of the script uses standard Python libraries.

+---

 ## 🚨 IMPORTANT: 3 Seconds to Click the Game Window!

 After starting the script, **you have exactly 3 seconds** to click on the game window.
 Make sure to click **inside the window once** during these 3 seconds to ensure the script can interact with the game. **If you do not click inside the game window, the script WILL NOT WORK.**